 SSKI works spectacularly well for thinning and clearing mucous deep inside the lungs so that it is more easily coughed up.
 This function is very beneficial because when mucous is rooted deep inside the lungs, coughing is the only way to get it out.

-When I was a child, my Dad would give us 4-5 drops of SSKI in a small glass of water or juice at breakfast time if we had any lung congestion and then a few minutes later, instruct us to take a couple of deep, slow breaths which would immediately trigger a coughing spell to clear out the trapped congestion.
+When I was a child, my Dad would give us 4-5 drops of SSKI in a small glass of water or juice at breakfast time as a cough expectorant if we had any lung congestion.
+A few minutes later, he would instruct us to take a couple of deep, slow breaths which would immediately trigger a coughing spell to clear out the trapped congestion.

-SSKI works very very fast to thin the mucous.
+SSKI works very very fast to thin the mucous and act as a natural cough expectorant.
 As a child, I noticed that it would only take a few minutes and the ease of coughing up any mucous was very noticeable.

 4-5 drops per day could be continued for a week or at most two with no ill effect.
 If a cough was severe, 4-5 drops twice a day could be used for up to a week to clear very thick, infected mucous.